Vedantgotra/project-managment/README.md

 # project-managment
-this is a college project
+this is a college project from vedant